danpaul81/napp_vapp/README.md

 # VAPP / OVA Images including all infrastructure needed to deploy NSX 3.2 Application Platform

+## This documentation is not yet finished. please refer to existing internal word doc
 ## Introduction

 This guide takes you through the process of deploying the NSX Application Platform.